Srgiomndz/wiki-scraper/README.md

 # wiki-scraper

-I created this small scraping script so that I had a larger amount of data to serve in my mango-api!
+I created this script so that I had a larger amount of data to serve in my mango-api!
 While this only works for a specific wikipedia page it serves as a boilerplate for Puppeteer and can easily be built upon or adapted to your needs.

 name, image, origin, and notes are gathered for each mango in the list and exported to a JSON file.
 A jpg of the webpage that was scraped will also be saved to your system.